This area gives helpful information to English Language Learners and their families, including resources and helpful websites.

 - the student’s English language development is limited

-The Transitional Bilingual Program in District 205 uses Spanish as the native language to instruct students who are limited in English proficiency.
-The amount of native language instruction is contigent of each individual student's English language proficiency.
+The Transitional Bilingual Program (TBE) in District 205 uses Spanish as the native language to instruct students who are limited in English proficiency.
+The amount of native language instruction is determined based on each individual student's English language proficiency.

 Identifying English Language Learners (ELL)